SOBotics/Belisarius/docs/run.md

       mvn clean install

-- Fill in `properties/login.properties`.
+- Run

+      cp properties/login.example.properties properties/login.properties

+  and fill `properties/login.properties`.

-- Start the bot:
+- Start the bot by running:

       java -cp target/belisarius-1.7.1.jar:./lib/* bugs.stackoverflow.belisarius.Application

 -----

-If you want to change the location of the log file, edit `src/main/resources/log4j.xml` and change the path in line 16.
-Please note that the project should be rebuilt (`mvn install`), for the changes to be applied.
+If you want to change the location of the log file, edit `src/main/resources/log4j.xml`.
+The project must be rebuilt (`mvn install`), for the changes to be applied.